| Dover - Calais out, Stavangar - Newcastle

 And Wales on the last leg home.
 North seemed the right direction to go

 at this time of year, free accommodation in Gothenburg clinched the deal.
+It started wet, and from Calais east

 looked better than the more direct northeast, so I headed for the Ardennes